 General Information for the H.I.T.
 Program

-The Health Information Technology (HIT) degree prepares the student for employment as a health information professional with the knowledge and skills to accurately code diagnoses and procedures for healthcare services provided to patients, and to collect, maintain, and analyze clinical data in electronic health records that physicians, nurses, and other healthcare staff rely on to deliver quality healthcare.
+The Health Information Technology (HIT) degree prepares the student for employment as a health information professional with the knowledge and skills to accurately code diagnoses and procedures for healthcare services provided to patients and to collect, maintain, and analyze clinical data in electronic health records that physicians, nurses, and other healthcare staff rely on to deliver quality healthcare.
 The HIT associate degree program comprises of the 49-51-unit coursework plus the general education courses needed to get the associate’s degree.
 Since the associate degree in HIT is a high unit degree (more than 60 units), it typically takes longer than 2 years or 4 semesters to complete.
 A 2-year time frame for completion would require taking a full load each semester plus summers.
+Without any credit for prior learning, full-time students typically complete in 2.5 years, and part-time students complete in 3.5 years.
 The program provides training through didactic instruction and directed practice.
 Facilities employing health information technology professionals include hospitals, ambulatory care centers, physician offices, long-term care facilities, dialysis centers, public health agencies, pharmaceutical companies, medical supply companies, rehabilitation centers, managed care organizations, behavioral and mental health facilities, law firms, and insurance firms.
-Students are required to hold a valid basic life support CPR card for healthcare providers, complete a health clearance, and background check and carry professional liability insurance prior to commencing their directed practice.
+Students are required to hold a valid basic life support CPR card for healthcare providers, complete a health clearance, and background check, and carry professional liability insurance prior to commencing their directed practice.

 ROADMAP AND PROGRAM DESCRIPTION